1912 Auckland Rugby League season: Round 1

 Images were published in the New Zealand Graphic of the City Rovers v North Shore Albions match.
+The very young Walter Jack Perry, better known as Jack Perry, debuted for Newton on the wing in their comfortable win over Eden.
+He played 18 games for Newton over the next 3 seasons before enlisting in the war effort.
+He died from wounds in France on July 10, 1916 aged 20.

 Round 2

 In the match between North Shore and Newton, Joe Bennett broke his leg and missed the rest of the season.
 He returned to captain the side at the start of the 1913 season.

 Round 3

+Charles Webb debuted for Ponsonby after switching from the Ponsonby rugby union club.
+He scored a try in their 45-9 win over Eden.
+In the same game three other players scored multiple tries (Charles Savory 3, Sid Riley 2, and Arthur Carlaw 2) in addition to their other 4 try scorers.
+Both of the senior matches were played at Eden Park with 600 in attendance.
+The other match was played at the Devonport Domain with the home side, North Shore winning 5-3.
+For the defeated Manukau side their first ever New Zealand representative, Arthur Hardgrave scored their only points.

 Round 4

 Eden only had nine players for their match with North Shore and after trailing by 33 points to 0 they threw in the proverbial towel and the match ended at that point.
 No point scorers or match description was published in the NZ Herald or Auckland Star.
 In the match between Ponsonby and Newton Charles Savory was ordered from the field for “rough and tumble” play just before fulltime and a match his side won by 16 to 6.
 He had earlier scored 2 tries and kicked a conversion.
+The fullback for Newton was J. Perry who had debuted weeks earlier and was said to be playing well despite being in his early teens.